sunrick/skriva/README.md

 # Skriva
 Skriva (Skreeeeeva) is a barebones static blog Rails engine.
-Drop markdown files in a folder and have each accessible as their own individual route.
+Drop markdown files in a folder and have each file accessible with its own individual route.
 Inspired by the jekyll and high voltage gems.

 # Wiki